Guide to Flat Patterns in Waves Structures

-Flats that are falling into this category are having a b-wave that is not able to retrace more than 80% of the previous a-wave.
-Therefore, the b-wave retracement is a weak one due to the relatively small size of the b-wave.
-Flats with weak b-waves are further dividing based on the length of the c-wave that follows.
+Flats that fall into this category have a b-wave that is unable to retrace more than 80% of the previous a-wave.
+The b-wave retracement is therefore a weak one due to the relatively small size of the b-wave.
+Flats with weak b-waves are further divided based on the length of the c-wave that follows.
 In this situation, there are three possible lengths for the c-wave, or for the only impulsive wave in a flat pattern:

-- The first possibility is that the c-wave fails to take the lows in the previous a-wave, therefore being smaller than the b-wave.
-Such a pattern is really powerful and shows a move in the opposite direction of the flat to come in quite an aggressive wave.
+- The first possibility is that the c-wave fails to take the lows in the previous a-wave, and so is smaller than the b-wave.
+Such a pattern is really powerful, and shows a move in the opposite direction of the flat to come in quite an aggressive wave.

-- The next possible length of the c-wave is to take the lows in the previous a-wave but to fail to move more than 123.6% when compared with the length of the a-wave.
-Therefore, just measure the length of the a-wave, find the 123.6% extension, project it from the end of the b-wave, and you’ll have an educated guess where this type of flat will end its c-wave.
+- The next possible length of the c-wave is to take the lows in the previous a-wave, but to fail to move more than 123.6% when compared with the length of the a-wave.
+Therefore, you should just measure the length of the a-wave, find the 123.6% extension, project it from the end of the b-wave, and you’ll have an educated idea of where this type of flat will end its c-wave.

-- Last but not least, if the c-wave is a really strong impulsive wave, that moves well beyond the 123.6% level, ideally beyond the 161.8%, the whole a-b-c pattern is becoming elongated.
-This is important as signals a bigger consolidation on the bigger degree might be in cards.
+- Last but not least, if the c-wave is a really strong impulsive wave that moves well beyond the 123.6% level (ideally beyond the 161.8%), the whole a–b–c pattern is becoming elongated.
+This is important as it signals that a bigger consolidation of larger degree might be in cards.

 Flats with Normal B-Waves

-In this category are included some flat patterns that have the b-wave moderately strong, in the sense that it is retracing almost completely the previous a-wave.
+In this category are included some flat patterns that have the b-wave moderately strong, in the sense that it almost completely retraces the previous a-wave.
 It is important to consider only the end of the b-wave as the place to interpret the retracement level, and not the highest of the lowest point in the pattern.
-If the b-wave is retracing between 80% and 100%, there are three possible types of flats as well, based on the same interpretation of the length of the c-wave:
+If the b-wave retraces between 80% and 100%, there are three possible types of flats as well, based on the same interpretation of the length of the c-wave:

-- C-wave fails to move beyond the end of the previous a-wave.
-A very powerful flat forms when this is happening and usually this calls for a sharp move in the opposite direction of the flat.
-This means that if the flat is a bearish one, a sharp move higher will start.
+- The c-wave fails to move beyond the end of the previous a-wave.
+A very powerful flat forms when this happens, and this usually calls for a sharp move in the opposite direction of the flat.
+This means that if the flat is a bearish one, a sharp move higher will begin.

-- C-wave ends beyond the end of the previous a-wave, but no more than 123.6%.
-Moderate flats fall into this sub-category, being either part of a complex correction or individual simple corrections like a 2nd or a 4th wave in an impulsive wave, or b-wave in a zigzag or flat pattern of a bigger degree.
+- The c-wave ends beyond the end of the previous a-wave, but no more than 123.6%.
+Moderate flats fall into this sub-category, being part of either a complex correction or individual simple corrections such as a second or a fourth wave in an impulsive wave, or a b-wave in a zigzag, or a flat pattern of a larger degree.

-- C-wave ends beyond 138.2%.
-This is by far the most aggressive scenario for the c-wave and again it calls for a range or consolidation on a bigger degree.
+- The c-wave ends beyond 138.2%.
+This is by far the most aggressive scenario for the c-wave, and again it calls for a range or consolidation on a bigger degree.

 Flats with a Strong B-Wave

-These are the most confusing type of flat patterns as both bulls and bears are being stopped.
-Imagine the following scenario: in this pattern, the b-wave is completely retracing the a-wave, only for the c-wave to follow to completely retrace the b-wave as well.
-In this way, initial bears are stopped as they are placing the stop loss at the start of the a-wave, while bulls that bought the b-wave will be stopped as well by the c-wave that follows.
-Like it was the case with the previous two categories, based on the length of the C wave, there are different types of flats that fit here:
+These are the most confusing type of flat patterns, as both bulls and bears are stopped.
+Imagine the following scenario: In this pattern, the b-wave completely retraces the a-wave, only for the c-wave to follow and completely retrace the b-wave as well.
+In this way, initial bears are stopped, as they place the stop loss at the start of the a-wave, while bulls that bought the b-wave will be stopped as well by the c-wave that follows.
+As was the case with the previous two categories, based on the length of the c-wave, there are different types of flats that fit here:

-- C-wave fails to completely retrace the b-wave.
-This is happening only if the b-wave is so strong and stretches well beyond the 123.6% level mentioned above.
-The stronger the b-wave, the more waves a and c will look alike.
+- The c-wave fails to completely retrace the b-wave.
+This only happens if the b-wave is so strong that it stretches well beyond the 123.6% level mentioned above.
+The stronger the b-wave, the more alike waves a and c will look.

-- C-wave ends beyond the end of the previous a-wave, but not more than 123.6% of the a-wave.
-This is a flat that is quite rare, despite the fact that many Forex traders are considering such a pattern.
+- The c-wave ends beyond the end of the previous a-wave, but not more than 123.6% of it.
+This is a flat that is quite rare, despite the fact that many Forex traders consider such a pattern.

-- C-wave stretches more than 138.2% beyond the end of the a-wave, and, like it was the case with the previous categories, it signals a consolidation on the bigger degree.
+- The c-wave stretches more than 138.2% beyond the end of the a-wave, and, as was the case with the previous categories, it signals a consolidation on a larger degree.

-Knowing what type of a flat the market is forming is vital for the overall interpretation of Elliott Waves theory.
-There are situations when it is not possible for a specific pattern to form except if a specific type of flat is part of it.
-Therefore, one can trade such a pattern with quite some confidence.
-Out of all three types of corrective waves (flats, zigzags, and triangles), flats are the most numerous ones and complicated.
-The following article will be dedicated to the types of the zigzags that exist and how to interpret them based on both the retracement level of the b-wave as well as on the length of the c-wave to follow.
+Knowing what type of flat the market is forming is vital for the overall interpretation of Elliott Waves theory.
+There are situations when it is not possible for a specific pattern to form unless it contains a specific type of flat.
+One can therefore trade such a pattern with quite some confidence.
+Of all the three types of corrective wave (flats, zigzags, and triangles), flats are the most numerous, and the most complicated.
+The following article will be dedicated to the types of the zigzags that exist, and how to interpret them based on both the retracement level of the b-wave and the length of the c-wave to follow.